danpeig/node-red-meshtastic-msg/README.md

 - **Node-RED crashing after an update**: This can happen if the update alters the structure of the device configuration node.
 Find the connection node in your `flows.json` and delete it.
 After restarting Node-RED you will be able to create a new device configuration node.
 - **Node-RED error message `TypeError: fetch failed`**: The host name or IP address cannot be reached from Node-RED server.
 This is caused by network connectivity problems.
 There is a Node test script in this project folder to help diagnosing the problem: [test_connection.mjs](test_connection.mjs).
 - **Permission to access serial devices**: The linux user running Node-RED must be part of the dialout group `sudo usermod -a -G dialout USER_NAME`
+- **Dead status**: If something goes seriously wrong with Mesthastic Web like hardware problems (serial connection) or unhandled exceptions, the nodes will enter *dead mode* and will stop working until the flow is reset.
+This should keep Node-RED running and your other flows safe.
+Unhandled crashes from other flows that have nothing to do with this library can also trigger the *dead status*.

 ## Examples